gildofabregat/RDD---Named-Entity-Recognition---2018-/README.md

     ├── requirements.txt

 ## Corpus RDD (BIO format)
-To carry out this experiment we have made use of the relationships file provided in the RDD corpus.
+To carry out this experiment we have used the relationships file provided in the RDD corpus.
 These files include annotations about disabilities and rare diseases in the BIO-Format (Begin-In-Out) that appear in the different sentences.
 An example can be found below
 ```
 0	Furthermore	O	O
 1	such	O	O